DS-77/EarthquakeGPT/README.md

 # EarthquakeGPT

-**_Abstract_**: The design of earthquake-resistant structures is a multidisciplinary field where advancements in Machine Learning (ML) and Artificial Intelligence (AI) are driving significant innovations.
-Peak Ground Acceleration (PGA), commonly referred to as earthquake magnitude, is a critical parameter for designing structures capable of withstanding seismic forces.
-This study introduces a regressive GPT-2 model specifically designed to predict earthquake magnitudes in California, United States, based on historical seismic data.
+**_Abstract_**: The design of earthquake-resistant structures is a multidisci- plinary field where advancements in Machine Learning (ML) and Artificial Intelligence (AI) are driving significant innova- tions.
+Peak Ground Acceleration (PGA), commonly referred to as earthquake magnitude, is a critical parameter for design- ing structures capable of withstanding seismic forces.
+This study introduces EQGPT, a regressive GPT-2 model specif- ically designed to predict earthquake magnitudes in Cali- fornia, United States, based on historical seismic data.
 The model leverages the natural language processing capabilities of GPT-2, repurposed for numerical regression tasks.
-Our results demonstrate the efficacy of the regressive GPT-2 model, achieving a Mean Absolute Error (MAE) of 0.0228, Mean Squared Error (MSE) of 0.0016, Root Mean Squared Error (RMSE) of 0.0399, Mean Absolute Percentage Error (MAPE) of 0.0061, and a coefficient of determination (R2) of 0.9917.
-These metrics highlight the model’s exceptional predictive accuracy and potential as a robust tool for seismic risk assessment.
-By providing precise magnitude predictions, this work contributes to the development of safer, earthquake-resilient infrastructure and highlights the potential of AI-driven approaches in geophysics.
+Our re- sults demonstrate the performance of EQGPT, achieving a Mean Absolute Error (MAE) of 0.322, Mean Squared Error (MSE) of 0.175, Root Mean Squared Error (RMSE) of 0.418, Mean Absolute Percentage Error (MAPE) of 0.092, and a co- efficient of determination (R2 ) of 0.002.
+These metrics under- score the model’s predictive capabilities and its potential util- ity in seismic risk assessment.
+By offering reliable magnitude predictions, this work contributes to the ongoing development of safer, earthquake-resilient infrastructure and highlights the promise of AI-driven approaches in geophysics.

 ## Initial Results

-### Cross-Validation Summary
-MAE: 0.0249 ± 0.0024
-MSE: 0.0020 ± 0.0007
-RMSE: 0.0444 ± 0.0081
-MAPE: 0.0065 ± 0.0005
-R2: 0.9895 ± 0.0034

 ### Comparative Analysis: